Skip to main content

 Store a checkpoint

-For recurring syncs, store a checkpoint such as the newest updated_at value you processed.
+For recurring syncs, store a checkpoint such as the newest updated_at (or, for events, timestamp) value you processed.
 Use that checkpoint in the next query job so you only request new or changed records.

 Create a query job